 A recent global study showed that almost 85% of travel managers believe they can achieve savings by ensuring compliance.
 Most see the achievement of compliance – or getting travellers to follow policy – as a major challenge.

-Here are some steps you can take to help your travellers make good choices.
+Here are some steps you can take to improve your chances of making your travellers “do the right thing”.

 Create a formal policy

 The first step to compliance is the creation of a formal travel policy.
-It needs to be detailed and might might answer the following questions?
+It needs to be detailed and cover:

 - who can travel